 Knowing what happens at sea is the goal of what has become known as Maritime Domain Awareness (MDA).
 This concept was introduced as part of new maritime strategic thinking in the US.
 As it was defined in this context, MDA is “the effective understanding of anything associated with the maritime domain that could impact […] security, safety, economy or environment” (US Government 2005).
 This renders MDA a very broad concept that basically encapsulates all the three political agendas aiming at improving ocean governance.
 What is most important in the US understanding of MDA is the emphasis put on not just gathering of ‘big data’, but also on the sharing of information across states and organizations.

 The backdrops of this new approach to knowing the sea are advances in maritime data collection and analysis.
-Data about the sea is collected by automated transmitters and sensors, such as AIS and LRIT, but also provided by reconnaissance planes, radars and increasingly satellites and drones.
+Data about the sea is collected by automated transmitters and sensors such as AIS and LRIT.
+It is also provided by reconnaissance planes, radars and increasingly satellites and drones.
 Data from human sources is delivered through various issue-specific reporting systems.
 These span from the reporting provisions of the ISPS code, voluntary reporting on ship movements as part of counter-piracy best management practices, to reports provided by coastal spotters and leisure boats.

-Over the past decade a broad range of new information sharing institutions have been created to share and subsequently fuse data across agencies specialized in issues, such as piracy, fishery inspection, border control and customs in order to produce a common picture.
-This includes national processes and institutions, such as the UK’s National Maritime Information Sharing Centre (NMIC), or the US’ Maritime Operations Threat Response (MOTR) process under the Global MOTR Coordination Center (GMCC).
-It also entails transnational projects, such as the European Union’s Common Information Sharing Environment (CISE), Singapore’s regional Information Fusion Centre (IFC) for Southeast Asia, or the Djibouti Code of Conducts’ Information Sharing Network for the Western Indian Ocean.
+Over the past decade a broad range of new information sharing institutions have been created to share and subsequently fuse data across agencies specialized in issues, such as piracy, fishery inspection, border control and customs, in order to produce a common picture.
+This includes national processes and institutions such as the UK’s National Maritime Information Sharing Centre (NMIC), or the US’ Maritime Operations Threat Response (MOTR) process under the Global MOTR Coordination Center (GMCC).
+It also entails transnational projects such as the European Union’s Common Information Sharing Environment (CISE), Singapore’s regional Information Fusion Centre (IFC) for Southeast Asia, or the Djibouti Code of Conducts’ Information Sharing Network for the Western Indian Ocean.
 In other cases, MDA is provided in more loose and ad hoc infrastructures.
 Examples include mechanisms such as the Shared Awareness and Deconfliction (SHADE) mechanism and its Mercury platform developed to address piracy in the Western Indian Ocean, or the Combined Maritime Forces (CMF) operating in the same area.
-Yet, another set of projects targets particular issues, such as the Project Eye on the Seas targeted to address illegal fishing.
+Other projects also target specific issues, such as the Project Eye on the Seas targeted at address illegal fishing.

 Maritime Domain Awareness is however not without its challenges.
 It implies quite a complicated system involving technologies, different institutions within and across countries, public and private actors, the military, commercial entities and so on.
 As stipulated in the US definition, it is a very broad and ambitious socio-technical enterprise bringing in all the aforementioned actors and data types together.
-In the following we discuss a range of challenges that were identified during the Ideaslab.
+In the following, we discuss a range of challenges to MDA that were identified during the Ideas Lab.
 The first and perhaps central challenge is the problem of developing trust along with lack of a culture of sharing information across states and organizations.
-A second set of challenge is technical and related to the amount of data required, forms of processing it and developing decision support tools.
+A second set of challenge is technical and relates to the amount of data required, forms of processing it and developing decision support tools.
 Finally, the other challenge relates to the link between knowledge and action.
 MDA can only be efficacious if it informs action.

 Maritime Domain awareness activities are not situated in a political vacuum.
 They take place in a global political landscape that remains characterized by competition, contestation and rivalry.
-One should not lose sight of the geostrategic context where even among allies withholding information is the norm rather than the exception.
-Information and the capacity to gather and utilize it, is considered as a crucial source of power.
-It should be remembered that most MDA activities, including that of the US or UK, are underpinned by national security interests which do not always align with others’ interests.
+One should not lose sight of the geostrategic context where, even among allies, withholding information is the norm rather than the exception.
+Information, and the capacity to gather and utilize it, is considered to be a crucial source of power.
+It should be remembered that most MDA activities, including that of the US or UK, are underpinned by national security interests which do not always align with the interests of others.
 Moreover, there is a tendency by regional powers to treat certain waters as their own backyard.
 The strive for maintaining information superiority and edge is hence a core hindrance for establishing trust and the sharing of data across states.
 Legal constraints concerning the ownership of data further exacerbate the problem, as do recent concerns over cyber-security.

 This does not, however, imply that international information sharing is impossible.
-Indeed, the example of the SHADE mechanism in the Western Indian Ocean and Mercury – the information sharing platform linked to it – provides a powerful case for how trust can be developed and information is shared between competing countries.
-MERCURY is a web-based platform and hence doesn’t require the instalment of equipment on board ships.
+Indeed, the example of the SHADE mechanism in the Western Indian Ocean and Mercury – the information sharing platform linked to it – provides a powerful case for how trust can be developed and information can be shared between competing countries.
+MERCURY is a web-based platform and hence does not require the instalment of equipment on board ships.
 As a result, even countries like China and Russia were willing to participate.
 MERCURY also helped to overcome political tensions in NATO-EU cooperation that are caused by differences in membership.